-Larynx and Trachea Transplant Program in Arizona Overview
+Larynx and Trachea Transplant Program Overview

 The larynx is a segment of the respiratory tract located in the neck.
 It's responsible for protecting the airway, swallowing and producing speech.
 Previously, people who lost their larynx or trachea due to disease or trauma had no traditional reconstructive option that could restore all vital functions.